A balcony is a platform usually projecting from the wall of a building, which is either supported by columns, brackets or hidden structural metalwork.

 Glass is usually the popular choice as it provides uninterrupted views across a garden, property or land.
 However, other materials are also available such as mild steel, stainless steel and timber, which can be treated or coated to protect their surface in all weather conditions.

-Balconies are chosen according to their installation method on to a property:
+Bespoke balconies are chosen according to their installation method on to a property.

 Protruding or Cantilevered Balconies